Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv8-policy-templates/cisv81-12-network-infrastructure-management-policy-template.md

 ### **Key Aspects of This Policy:**

-✅ **Ensures all network devices are securely configured and maintained.**
+âœ… **Ensures all network devices are securely configured and maintained.**
-✅ **Defines strict firewall rules, segmentation policies, and access controls.**
+âœ… **Defines strict firewall rules, segmentation policies, and access controls.**
-✅ **Enforces centralized logging and monitoring of network activity.**
+âœ… **Enforces centralized logging and monitoring of network activity.**
-✅ **Supports compliance with industry security standards and best practices.**
+âœ… **Supports compliance with industry security standards and best practices.**

 This document **presents the CISv8 Network Infrastructure Management Policy Template** and includes **additional information on how organizations may implement it**, along with a **generalized example of its application in the Proxmox Astronomy Lab**.